markgbeckett/jupiter_ace/getting_started/README.md

 If you are saving to the Minstrel SD card, the computer will automatically ensure the data is recorded to the card.
 The computer runs at 6.5 MHz for this, so takes around 2.5 seconds per kilobyte to save your work.

 Before powering off, it is worthwhile to check that you have saved your work successfully and, to do this, you use VERIFY.
 If using cassette, rewind your tape to just before the saved session and enter `VERIFY MYWORDS`.
 You can then play back the saved audio, so that the Minstrel 4th/ 4D can check it agrees with what is in memory.
-By default, when saving to the Minstrel SD, the computer will automatically verify your work.
+By default, when saving to an SD card on the Minstrel 4D, the computer will automatically verify your work.

-How you load your previously save work back into the computer, in a future, depends on whether you are using a Minstrel 4th or Minstrel 4D.
+How you load your previously save work back into the computer depends on whether you are using a Minstrel 4th or Minstrel 4D.

-To load your work back into memory, from cassette on the Minstrel 4th, use `LOAD MYWORDS`.
+To load your work back into memory from cassette on the Minstrel 4th, use `LOAD MYWORDS`.

 On the Minstrel 4D, you load your work via the built-in menu system: using either 'Browse SD Card' or 'Load from Tape', as appropriate.